SkanderBahrini/Transformers-Project/README.md

 * First model: Aim to help the user understand what kind of feeling is transferred to the reader from his text.

-  The checkpoint used : [Click Here] (https://huggingface.co/SamLowe/roberta-base-go_emotions)
+  The checkpoint used : [Click Here] (https://huggingface.co/SamLowe/roberta-base-go_emotions) this model was created by fine-tuning Bert (bi-directional encoder representation transformer)

   A checkpoint is a specific file that contains model architecture and model-initialized weights.
   We used **Pytorch** to load the model, a machine learning framework that allows you to train and use machine learning and deep learning models.